 Aargau in Federal Bern

-Aargau has 16 political representatives in the .
-The canton has both a male and a female representative in the .
-With the election of Walther Thurnherr in 2016, Aargau again has one of its own as a after almost a century hiatus.
+Aargau has 9 women and 7 man as political representatives in the .
+The canton has two male representatives in the .
+With the election of Walter Thurnherr in 2016, Aargau again has one of its own as a after almost a century hiatus.